zyn-org/zyn/README.md

 - **📊 Enhanced Observability**: Built-in metrics, tracing, and monitoring capabilities
 - **🔌 Additional Protocol Transports**: Support for WebSocket and other transport layers
 - **⚡ Performance Optimizations**: Continued improvements to throughput and latency

+## 🤝 Contributing

+We welcome contributions!
+Please see our [Contributing Guide](CONTRIBUTING.md) for details on:

+- Reporting bugs
+- Suggesting features
+- Submitting pull requests
+- Development setup

+## 📜 License

+This project is licensed under the AGPL-3.0 License - see the [LICENSE](LICENSE) file for details.

 ## 📞 Community